Winter Nights, Holiday Lights

 Park Avenue, Downtown Tallahassee https://www.talgov.com/parks/parks-winter.aspx

 The Winter Festival's Lighting Ceremony on December 6 illuminates thousands of lights in the downtown Chain of Parks along Park Avenue.
 The lights remain lit through the new year and create the perfect setting for an evening stroll or dinner at nearby restaurants.
 FREE

 “Just One More– A Holiday Art Show”

-Local artisans come out for the last Downtown Market of the year with holiday goods.
+Local artisans come out for the last Downtown Market of the year with art, crafts and other gift-worthy goods.

 Hernando De Soto State Archeological Site